sanity-io/next-sanity/README.md

 ### Should `useCdn` be `true` or `false`?

 You might notice that you have to set the `useCdn` to `true` or `false` in the client configuration.
 Sanity offers [caching on a CDN for content queries][cdn].
-Since Next.js often comes with its own caching, it might not be necssary, but there are some expections.
+Since Next.js often comes with its own caching, it might not be necessary, but there are some exceptions.

 The general rule is that `useCdn` should be `true` when:

-- Data fetching happens client-side, e.g. in a `useEffect` hook or in response to a user interaction where the `client.fetch` call is made in the browser.
+- Data fetching happens client-side, for example, in a `useEffect` hook or in response to a user interaction where the `client.fetch` call is made in the browser.
-- Server-Side Rendered (SSR) data fetching is dynamic and have a high number of unique requests per visitor, e.g. a "For You" feed.
+- Server-Side Rendered (SSR) data fetching is dynamic and has a high number of unique requests per visitor, for example, a "For You" feed.

 And it makes sense to set `useCdn` to `false` when:

-- Used in a static site generation context, e.g. `getStaticProps` or `getStaticPaths`.
+- Used in a static site generation context, for example, `getStaticProps` or `getStaticPaths`.
-- Used in a ISR on-demand webhook responder.
+- Used in an ISR on-demand webhook responder.
 - Good `stale-while-revalidate` caching is in place that keeps API requests on a consistent low, even if traffic to Next.js spikes.
-- For Preview or Draft modes as part of an editorial workflow, and you need to ensure that the latest content is always fetched.
+- For Preview or Draft modes as part of an editorial workflow, you need to ensure that the latest content is always fetched.

 ### How does `apiVersion` work?

 Sanity uses [date-based API versioning][api-versioning].
-The tl;dr is that you can send the date of implementation in a YYYY-MM-DD format, and it will automatically fall back on the latest API version of that time.
+The tl;dr is that you can send the implementation date in a YYYY-MM-DD format, and it will automatically fall back on the latest API version of that time.
 Then, if a breaking change is introduced later, it won't break your application and give you time to test before upgrading (by setting the value to a date past the breaking change).

 ## Cache revalidation